DomenPigeon/sql-tutorial/README.md

 ### 10. List all projects

-**Instruction**: List all projects (main or side) with their names and order by name in ascending order.
+**Instructions**: List all projects (main or side) with their names and order by name in ascending order.

 <details>
 <summary>Solution</summary>